dombrock-archive/contact_zero/README.md

 Requires jQuery and might someday require AngularJS.

 ##Major Work In Progress
-This software is in early alpha and is not ready for use.
+This software is moving out of early alpha and is almost ready for use.

 At the time of writing it has a fully functional PHP mailer script with validation and a config file that will allow for multiple Cc's.